carj/pyPreservica/docs/index.rst

 Developer Interface
 ~~~~~~~~~~~~~~~~~~~~~~

-.. module:: pyPreservica
+.. py:module:: pyPreservica

 This part of the documentation covers all the interfaces of pyPreservica.

-All of the pyPreservica functionality can be accessed by these  methods on the :class:`EntityAPI <EntityAPI>` object.
+All of the pyPreservica functionality can be accessed by these  methods on the :class:`EntityAPI` object.

+.. py:class:: EntityAPI

+    .. py:method::   asset(reference)
+    .. py:method::   folder(reference)
+    .. py:method::   content_object(reference)

 Example Applications